The Launch of Facebook Local Search is Here!

 This new app makes it a lot easier to do the kinds of searches and lookups that users would usually turn to Google for.
 Whether you’re looking to rally friends for an eventful night out or just need a place to eat, you can now turn to Facebook local as your own personal guide.

 Facebook Local’s home page offers shortcuts to local restaurants, cafes, attractions, and more, along with where your friends and people you follow go.
 You’ll also find trending events, a weekly calendar and guides to help you explore the area’s food, arts, music, nightlife and more.

 Additional features tabs include a map view of daily events and a personal calendar that displays events you’re attending which can be synced with your phone’s calendar.

 Should the Facebook Local app gain traction among users, it could become a legitimate threat to Google, Yelp, Bing and other local search providers.
-Given its extensive range of local business data, knowledge of customer demographics, habits and interests, as well as their cultivation of user comments, photos and reviews it’s quite possible that Facebook is well on its way towards winning the race to become the first truly all-in-one local search and social platform.
+Given its extensive range of local business data, knowledge of customer demographics, habits and interests, as well as its cultivation of user comments, photos and reviews it’s quite possible that Facebook is well on its way to winning the race to become the first truly all-in-one local search and social platform.

 As sites like Facebook, Google, Yelp and Snapchat continue to develop and expand their local search capabilities, it becomes increasingly more important for companies with physical locations to manage and control their local online presence.
-These advancements facilitate the consumers search and discovery process, making your online reputation more relevant and giving physical store more opportunity to get found.
+These advancements facilitate the consumers search and discovery process, making your online reputation more relevant and giving physical store more opportunities to get found.

 Schedule a FREE demo with Chatmeter to learn how our local brand management platform can help you easily manage your online presence across the web and drive more online customers into your offline locations.